BOARD OF DIRECTORS

 Director of Public Affairs, Planned Parenthood

-John M. Erickson was elected to the West Hollywood City Council in 2020 with a commitment to uphold the city’s founding vision for a forward-thinking, diverse, and tolerant community.
+John M. Erickson, current Mayor of West Hollywood, was elected as a city councilmember in 2020 with a commitment to uphold the city’s founding vision for a forward-thinking, diverse, and tolerant community.
 He’s drawn to LA County Library Foundation for similar reasons – to support a Library system that welcomes all and provides access to opportunities for social, economic, and educational success.

 John grew up with the library, and today considers it essential, the cornerstone of many communities, including West Hollywood.
 He appreciates the holistic approach of the library to the community: connecting individuals to learning and a range of services and resources.